bluefoot/edms/README.md

 | POST          | /api/employee/:username   | See [here](#post-api-employee-username)    |
 | DELETE        | /api/employee/:username   | See [here](#delete-api-employee-username)  |

+All requests will return HTTP 200 or 201 if successful.
+Some will return success:true in the JSON response.
+If a status different than HTTP 200 is returned, means an error happened.
+An error message will be returned as a hint to the problem.

 ***

 ### POST /api/authenticate